Triumph-over-Devops/Terraform-to-aws-ec2instance/README.md

 # Terraform-to-aws-ec2instance
 Terraform Project -
-How to start an Ec2 instance over any cloud provider using terraformm
+How to start an Ec2 instance over any cloud provider using terraform